-The party is certainly over… this applies both to the festive period, and to oil prices in general.
+The party is undoubtedly over.
+That applies both to the festive period, and to oil prices in general.
 We will wait for 12 months for another Christmas party, how long will we wait for $150 bbl oil prices?

 What will we do while we are waiting?

 January 2016 is like no other January in living memory.
-This opinion obviously depends on your perspective of course.
+This opinion depends on your perspective, of course.
 For some, this year might be the same as any other, where you try to get back into the swing of work after an all-too-short holiday break.

-The oil price is obviously the most important factor in the oil industry.
+The oil price is the most critical factor in the oil industry.
 By a mile.
 What are your predictions for 2016?
-I don’t have any about commodity prices.
-I have been wrong too many times and have given up such a futile endeavour.
+I don’t have any idea about commodity prices.
+I’ve been wrong too many times and have given up such a futile endeavour.

-The fact is that if you are reading this, the chances are that you are an oil man and that the thought of going back to school to learn a new career is scarier than $20 oil… Right?
+The fact is that if you are reading this, then the chances are that you’re an oil worker and that the thought of going back to school to learn a new career is scarier than $20 oil.
+Right?

 So, what do we do?
 As always, we keep our heads and do our best.
 If we have been around the industry for any length of time, then we will have experienced this kind of situation before.
-If this is all new, then pay attention because it will happen again.
+If this is all new, pay attention because it’ll happen again.